If you’re nodding your head, you’ve participated in the market’s direct-to-consumer (DTC) segment.

-- Mission driven.
+- Mission-driven.
 Many DTC brands believe in the value they are offering their customers.
 Their message is not about the product only; it’s often just as focused on connection or experience.
 For example, Allbirds’ mission is to prove that comfort, good design, and sustainability don’t have to be mutually exclusive.
 As more consumers prioritize missions in their purchase decision, these companies will come to the forefront.

 - Younger customer segments.
-Since most DTC brands are also digital natives, they tend to focus on Millennials & Gen Z customer segments.
-For example: a DTC brand is much more likely to advertise via Instagram or TikTok than HGTV.
+Since most DTC brands are digital natives, they focus on Millennials & Gen Z customer segments.
+For example, a DTC brand is likelier to advertise via Instagram or TikTok than HGTV.
 Young consumers will continue to drive DTC brands in 2023 and beyond.

 - Brand authenticity.
-Customers tend to be invested in a DTC brand, meaning emotional marketing works better than in other models.
+Customers tend to be invested in a DTC brand, meaning emotional marketing works better than other models.
 Spending for a customer support program may not top ad spend for DTC brands, but it could come close.
 In fact, 90% of Americans use customer service as a factor in deciding whether or not to do business with a company.

 - Quality over price.
 Many DTC brands take the conversation surrounding benefits vs. features marketing seriously – and product price rarely factors into their marketing strategies.

 - eCommerce sales.
-Most DTC brands are digital natives, with sales available only online – from platforms like Amazon to their own self-hosted store.
-The same goes for most marketing efforts, with a major focus on digital channels like social reach and paid search.
-It’s also worth noting that about 25 percent of DTC companies have a subscription model.
+Most DTC brands are digital natives, with sales available only online – from platforms like Amazon to their own self-hosted stores.
+The same goes for most marketing efforts, focusing on digital channels like social and paid search.
+The rise of OTT, especially among younger generations, will push ad dollars to these new ecosystems.

 - It’s all about the data.
-DTC brands tend to be highly analytical – they rely on metrics to appeal to their customers, make their sales and follow up with great messaging.
-Most of their sales and marketing efforts are aimed at making tweaks to optimize the funnel, rather than to make a big splash.
+DTC brands tend to be highly analytical – they rely on metrics to appeal to their customers, make their sales, and follow up with great messaging.
+Most of their sales and marketing efforts are aimed at making tweaks to optimize the funnel rather than to make a big splash.
 That said, the downfall of third-party cookies will put them in a pickle.
 They’ll need to quickly find advertising alternatives to drive a return.